microsoft/MixedRealityToolkit-Unity/Documentation/DownloadingTheMRTK.md

 ![](../Documentation/Images/MRTK_Logo_Rev.png)

-Recognizing there are multiple ways in which developers want to be able to get access to project through Unity, the Mixed Reality Toolkit has been engineered to be available through the following methods:
+Recognizing that there are multiple ways in which developers prefer to be able to get access to a project through Unity, the Mixed Reality Toolkit has been engineered to be available through many different methods.

-## Unity Asset downloadable from the MRTK GitHub site
+## Unity asset downloadable from the MRTK GitHub site

 You can download the packaged [Unity Asset from here](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases) for importing in to your project.